Preload

 Organic products are often perceived as healthier and safer than conventionally produced products, as they are free from potentially harmful chemicals and additives.
 They are also believed to be better for the environment, as organic farming practices focus on soil health, water conservation, and biodiversity.

-In addition to agricultural products, there are also organic food products that are processed, such as organic meat, dairy, and baked goods.
+To agricultural products, there are also organic food products that are processed, such as organic meat, dairy, and baked goods.
 These products are made with organic ingredients and are often minimally processed, without the use of artificial colors, flavors, or preservatives.

 According to the latest available data from the Research Institute of Organic Agriculture (FiBL), in 2019, there were 72.3 million hectares of organic agricultural land worldwide.
 This represents a 1.6% increase compared to the previous year.